-For the years ended December 31, 2014, 2013 and 2012 the Company's net income, as reported, includes \$4.3 million, \$3.4 million and \$3.3 million, respectively, of stock-based compensation costs and \$1.7 million, \$1.3 million and \$1.3 million, respectively, of income tax benefits related to the stock-based compensations plans.
+For the years ended December 31, 2015, 2014 and 2013 the Company's net income, as reported, includes \$4.8 million, \$4.3 million and \$3.4 million, respectively, of stock-based compensation costs and \$1.8 million, \$1.7 million and \$1.3 million, respectively, of income tax benefits related to the stock-based compensations plans.

-The Company estimates the fair value of stock options using the Black-Scholes valuation model.
+The Company estimates the fair value of stock options using the Black-Scholes valuation model at the date of grant.
 Key assumptions used to estimate the fair value of stock options include the exercise price of the award, the expected option term, the expected volatility of the Company's stock price, the risk-free interest rate over the options' expected term and the annual dividend yield.
 The Company uses the fair value of the common stock on the date of award to measure compensation cost for restricted stock unit awards.
 Compensation cost is recognized over the vesting period of the award using the straight line method.
-There were no stock options granted for the years ended December 31, 2014, 2013 and 2012.
-There were 266,895, 246,045 and 230,675 restricted stock units granted for the years ended December 31, 2014, 2013 and 2012, respectively.
+There were no stock options granted for the three years ended December 31, 2015.
+There were 318,120, 266,895 and 246,045 restricted stock units granted for the years ended December 31, 2015, 2014 and 2013, respectively.

 The 2014 Omnibus Incentive Plan ("2014 Omnibus Plan") became effective on May 20, 2014 after adoption by the Board of Directors and approval by the stockholders.
 The 2014 Omnibus Plan authorizes the Compensation Committee of the Company's Board of Directors (the "Compensation Committee") to grant a variety of equity compensation awards as well as long-term and annual cash incentive awards, all of which can, but need not, be structured so as to comply with Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").
 The 2014 Omnibus Plan authorizes the issuance of 1,100,000 shares.
 To the extent that an award under the 2014 Omnibus Plan is cancelled, expired, forfeited, settled in cash, settled by issuance of fewer shares than the number underlying the award, or otherwise terminated without delivery of shares to a participant in payment of the exercise price or taxes relating to an award, the shares retained by or returned to the Company will be available for future issuance under the 2014 Omnibus Plan.
-No further awards may be granted under the Company's 2005 Omnibus Incentive Plan, 1996 Stock Option Incentive Plan, and 1996 Restricted Stock Incentive Plan.
-At December 31, 2014, there were 1,097,200 shares available for delivery in connection with awards under the 2014 Omnibus Plan.
+No further awards may be granted under the Company's 2005 Omnibus Incentive Plan, 1996 Stock Option Incentive Plan, and 1996 Restricted Stock Incentive Plan ("Prior Plans").
+At December 31, 2015, there were 787,180 shares available for delivery in connection with awards under the 2014 Omnibus Plan.
 To satisfy stock option exercises or fund restricted stock and restricted stock unit awards, shares are issued from treasury stock, if available; otherwise new shares are issued.
-The exercise price per share of a stock option grant may not be less than the fair market value of the common stock of the Company, as defined in the Omnibus Plan, on the date of grant and may not be re-priced without the approval of the Company's stockholders.
-Options, stock appreciation rights, restricted stock, restricted stock units and other stock based awards granted under the Omnibus Plan are generally subject to a minimum vesting period of three years with stock options having a 10-year maximum contractual term.
-Oth
+The exercise price per share of a stock option grant may not be less than the fair market value of the common stock of the Company, as defined in the 2014 Omnibus Plan, on the date of grant and may not be re-priced without the approval of the Company's stockholders.
+Options, stock appreciation rights, restricted stock, restricted stock units and other stock based awards granted under the 2014 Omnibus Plan are generally subject to a minimum vesting period of three years with stock options having a 10-year maximum contractual term.
+Other awards do not have a contractual term of expiration.
+The Compensation Committee is authorized to grant awards that vest upon a participant's retirement.
+These amounts are included in stock-based compensation expense at the time of the participant's retirement eligibility.